rktjmp/lush.nvim/README.md

 The `:Lushify` command can be used during development for real time feedback on the appearance of your colorscheme.

+See also, Advanced Usage and `:h lush` for more detailed documentation.

 ### 1. Copy the lush-template